VT Campus Ban Information

 - Future need to be on university property

 - Any other information appellant wishes to be considered

 - Whether a hearing is requested

-After a proper and timely appeal is received, the Senior Vice President and Chief Business Officer, or designee, will review the appeal and any records related to the ban to determine if the ban was arbitrary or capricious.
+After a proper and timely appeal is received, the Vice President for Enterprise Administrative and Business Services, or designee, will review the appeal and any records related to the ban to determine if the ban was arbitrary or capricious.

-Should you request a ban hearing, the Senior Vice President and Chief Business Officer will conduct a hearing as soon as their schedule reasonably permits.
-If you would like to request a hearing but are unable to participate in person, you can request the hearing be completed using technology that is convenient to both parties, such as via the phone or Skype.
+Should you request a ban hearing, the Vice President for Enterprise Administrative and Business Services will conduct a hearing as soon as their schedule reasonably permits.
+If you would like to request a hearing but are unable to participate in person, you can request the hearing be completed using technology that is convenient to both parties, such as via the phone or Zoom.
 At the hearing, the appellant will be given an opportunity to present and dispute relevant information.
-The Senior Vice President and Chief Business Officer, or designee, will sustain, rescind, or modify the ban in a written decision that will be mailed to the address provided in the written appeal.
-The Senior Vice President and Chief Business Officer will strive to issue decisions within seven to 10 business days of the date of the hearing.
+The Vice President for Enterprise Administrative and Business Services, or designee, will sustain, rescind, or modify the ban in a written decision that will be mailed to the address provided in the written appeal.
+The Vice President for Enterprise Administrative and Business Services will strive to issue decisions within seven to 10 business days of the date of the hearing.

 If the appeal is filed, the restrictions set forth in the respective Notice will remain in effect until the appeal process is completed.